Duality of Hoffman constants: Hoffman duality inequality

-The denominator in the last expression has the following geometric interpretation: it is the radius of the largest ball in the space $A(\R^n)$ centered at the origin and contained in the set $\{Ax: x\ge 0, \|x\|\le 1\}$.
+The denominator in the last expression in~\eqref{eq.PA.char} is the radius of the largest ball in the space $A(\R^n)$ centered at the origin and contained in the set $\{Ax: x\ge 0, \|x\|\le 1\}$.
 The primal Slater condition ensures that this radius is strictly positive and thus $\H(P_A)$ is finite, as it should be.

 More generally, let $\mathcal I$ denote the collection of maximal sets $I\subseteq [n]$ (with respect to inclusion) such that the Slater condition $Ax=0, x_I > 0$ holds for some $x\in \R^n$.
 Then the collection of tangent cones $\{T_I: I\in \mathcal I\} \subseteq \graph(P_{A})$ where $T_I = \{(Ax,x): x_I \ge 0\}$ satisfies the bounding property and consequently